indigo-iam/iam-website/content/en/docs/reference/api/account-api/_index.md

 }
 ```

-The following example returns the users who have one of the aformentioned filtering attributes containing the value "CN=test2,O=IGI,C=IT":
+The following example returns the users who have one of the aforementioned filtering attributes containing the value "CN=test2,O=IGI,C=IT":

     search?filter=CN=test2,O=IGI,C=IT